abezr/pdf-summarize/README.md

 4. ✅ Production-ready design
 5. ✅ Extensible architecture
 6. ✅ Job requirements alignment
+7. ✅ Multi-LLM cost optimization
+8. ✅ Comprehensive documentation

-**The core insight**: By treating documents as knowledge graphs, we enable AI to reason about structure and references, resulting in more precise, grounded, and verifiable summaries.
+**The core insight**: By treating documents as knowledge graphs and supporting multiple LLM providers with automatic cost optimization, we enable AI to reason about structure and references while minimizing costs, resulting in more precise, grounded, and cost-effective summaries.

 ---